Prodigy-Hacking/ProdigyMathGameHacking/redirect/README.md

     You can also download it [here](https://github.com/Prodigy-Hacking/ProdigyMathGameHacking/archive/master.zip) as a zip file.

-3) Go into ProdigyMathGameHacking/redirect.
+3. Go into ProdigyMathGameHacking/redirect.

     ```bash
     cd ProdigyMathGameHacking/redirect
     ```

-4) Install the needed packages and dependencies.
+4. Install the needed packages and dependencies.

     ```bash
     npm install
     ```

-5) Run `index.js` with Node.
+5. Run `index.js` with Node.

     ```bash
-    node index.js
+    node index
     ```

-6) Go to the Redirector Plugin > Edit Redirects.
+6. Go to the Redirector Plugin > Edit Redirects.
 Disable `game.min.js`, and `public-game.min.js`.
 Enable `Localhost game.min.js`, and `Localhost public.game.min.js`.

-7) Profit!
+7. Profit!
 Redirector should now be pulling files from `localhost:1337`.